Erzsébet Papp: Arrest

 While she wasn't a suspect in her sister's death, Papp's downfall came when she accidentally placed the brandy bottle on the liquor store shelf, with the shopkeeper selling it to a customer.
 As a result, two people drank from it, receiving severe poisoning, but managed to survive.
 Curious about what had caused it, authorities examined the bottle, discovering that it had a lethal dose of nicotine in it.
-Upon further investigation, it was revealed that the brandy bottle originally belonged to the later widow Erzsébet Papp, who had a suspicious history of close family and friends dying around her.
+Upon further investigation, it was revealed that the brandy bottle originally belonged to Erzsébet Papp, who had a suspicious history of close family and friends dying around her.
 An investigation was launched and the bodies of Tarnóczi, Rostár and her sister were exhumed for testing, confirming the authorities' suspicions that they had been poisoned.

 Erzsébet Papp was then arrested and charged with fourfold murder, but then released, as the authorities had insufficient evidence to detain her.
 This changed during the course of the investigation, as they gathered witness testimony that increasingly weighed in favor of her guilt.
-Papp was then rearrested and charged anew, and despite initially protesting her innocence, she would eventually break down and confess to all four murders.
+Papp was then rearrested and charged anew, and despite initially protesting her innocence, she eventually broke down and confessed to all four murders.
 At trial, Papp was found guilty and sentenced to life imprisonment, but upon appeal to the Curia, she was resentenced to death.
 On January 23, 1962, she was executed in Miskolc.